BUNION DR

 Lapiplasty is often covered under the same codes as traditional bunion surgery, meaning patients can receive the same coverage and benefits as conventional surgery. [more details]

-FAQs about Lapiplasty
+FAQs About Lapiplasty

 A: Lapiplasty is ideal for patients with moderate to severe bunions who want a quicker and more stable correction than traditional bunion surgery can provide.

-Q: Is Lapiplasty safe?
+Q: Is Lapiplasty Safe?

 A: Yes, Lapiplasty is a safe and FDA-approved bunion surgery option.
 As with any surgical procedure, risks are involved, but these risks are generally low.